SegoCode/StarCards/README.md

 ## Features

-- Card layout by default, feed layout with `layout=feed`
+- SVG built for GitHub READMEs
-- `width` sets the SVG size; `cards` sets how many rows (default 3)
+- Two layouts: stacked cards or a star feed
-- The service inlines each avatar in the SVG
+- Inlined GitHub avatars
-- Cloudflare caches the image for one hour
+- Cloudflare caches the SVG at the edge

 ## Quick Start & Information